 IX.
 Amazon ads

 You must recognize Amazon if you offer physical goods.
-The leading e-commerce giant earns more than 380 billion USD yearly and is the largest e-retailer in the United States.
+The leading e-commerce giant earns over 380 billion USD yearly and is the largest e-retailer in the United States.

 Remember that Amazon is much more than simply an online shopping site.
 They also provide a streaming service, web hosting, a music platform, and Alexa.
 It helps businesses to reach a broader audience.
 Ads on Amazon might have a more significant ROI since they target customers ready to buy.
 Other ad types available on Amazon include: